AgoraDoc/dita-guide-reuse/README.md

    </project>
    ```

-To create a DITA-OT project file for another platform, duplicate `output-video-android.xml` and update the context name, ditaval file, and output paths accordingly.
+To create a DITA-OT project file for another platform, duplicate `output-video-android.xml` and update the context name, context id, context idref, ditaval file, and output paths accordingly.

 To generate the HTML and markdown outputs for Android Video Call, do the following: